10 Things Acne Means About Your Health:

 Strategies to Reduce Acne:

-Hydration is SO IMPORTANT for Water improves the health and functioning of the digestive system, lymphatic system and circulation system aiding in the removal of toxins from the body.
+Hydration is SO IMPORTANT for reducing and eliminating acne.
+Water improves the health and functioning of the digestive system, lymphatic system and circulation system aiding in the removal of toxins from the body.
 Water helps to moisturize the skin from the inside out avoiding the irritation that comes from dehydration and accumulation of toxins beneath the skin.

 Consider the following practices for good hygiene instead: